chum46/mod-1-project-chicago-seattle-ds-051120/README.md

 Note that this may take 10 or more minutes depending on internet speed.

-There is an example notebook in the `notebooks/exploratory` directory with this code already added.
+[Here](https://github.com/chum46/mod-1-project-chicago-seattle-ds-051120/blob/master/notebooks/exploratory/01_erh_download_and_explore_data.ipynb) is an example notebook in the `notebooks/exploratory` directory with this code already added.

 # Context of Project